A tree-based model for addressing sparsity and taxa covariance in microbiome compositional count data: Methods

-Under this perspective, the relative abundance vector is now represented using the collection of binomial ``branching'' probabilities $\theta(A)$ for all $A\in\mathcal{I}$.
-The DTM adopts a beta model for each $\theta(A)$ to attain conjugacy with respect to the binomial likelihood.
+Under this perspective, the relative abundance vector is now represented using the collection of binomial ``branching'' probabilities $\theta(A)$ for all $A\in\mathcal{I}$, the interior nodes of the tree.
+DTM adopts a beta model for each $\theta(A)$ to attain conjugacy with respect to the binomial likelihood.
 That is,

-where $\mu(A)$ specifies the mean of the branching probabilities, and the variance is determined by $\mu(A)$ and $\nu(A)$.
-While it may appear similar to the \textit{ilr}-based LN approach, which also uses the phylogenetic tree in transforming the abundance vector, we note that very importantly the factorization under the DTM is not only providing a transform of $\boldsymbol p$ in terms of the $\theta(A)$'s, but is decomposing the {\em sampling model} (i.e., the multinomial likelihood), which is key to its computational tractability through the beta-binomial conjugacy.
+where $\mu(A)$ specifies the mean of the branching probabilities, and $\nu(A)$ is the concentration parameter that controls the variance for any given mean.

+Tree-based aggregation has been employed in several different approaches to analyze microbiome data, usually by using the phylogenetic or taxonomic trees due to their ready availability.
+Some examples include the ilr-based LN approach mentioned above, as well as a number of other non-generative tree-aggregation approaches \citep{washburne2018tree,bien2021,li2023dart}.
+A distinct feature in DTM differentiates it from all of the other tree-based methods including the ilr-based LN model.
+It is the fact that DTM not only employs a tree-based transform of the compositional abundance vector $\boldsymbol p$ as the ilr does, but it also decomposes the {\em sampling model} (i.e., the multinomial likelihood) into bionomial models, which is key to achieving its computational tractability through the beta-binomial conjugacy.

-While DTM is more flexible than Dirichlet, it is far from competitive to LN in characterizing the covariance among OTUs.
+Nevertheless, DTM does not satisfactorily resolve the limitation of DM in terms of cross-sample variation.
 To see this, note that the parameters $\nu(A)$'s are the only ones that characterize the covariance across the $K$ OTUs.
-In fact, DTM still assumes independence among the $\theta(A)$'s and so there are a total of only $d$ scalar parameters, which along with the underlying phylogenetic tree characterize the covariance among the $K$ OTUs.
-This also makes inference with DTM particularly sensitive to the phylogenetic tree in each given application.
-In contrast, LN models, including the tree-based \textit{ilr} models, allow a full $d\times d$ covariance matrix, regardless of the tree structure, which results in more robust inference even when the choice of the partition tree is not ideal.
-Also, as mentioned earlier since there is no known (hyper)prior for Dirichlet, DTM will still incur computational challenges should there be additional modeling hierarchies involved, such as covariate effects on its mean and priors on the unknown dispersion parameters, as those features will also break the conjugacy resulting in the need for numerical integration.
+In fact, DTM still assumes mutual independence among $\theta(A)$'s and so there are a total of only $K-1$ scalar parameters, which along with the underlying phylogenetic tree characterize the covariance among the $K$ OTUs.
+This also makes inference with DTM particularly sensitive to the phylogenetic tree.
+In contrast, LN models, including the tree-based ilr models, allow flexible specification of the $(K-1)\times (K-1)$ covariance structure.
+This allows ilr to be less sensitive to misspecification of the dyadic tree.